ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

 5. This command also starts up the VM.

 6. Additionally, you can [create and add a new empty virtual disk if needed](../../System_Administration/increase_disk_space.md).

----

-## Complete (first-time) Boot Wizard

-The *First Boot Wizard* starts when IP Fabric is run for the first time and configures system options.
-The wizard can also be re-run later from the service interface to modify basic system parameters.

-1. Assign hostname.
-2. Assign domain name.
-3. Choose IP address acquisition method.
-4. If a static method is used, configure IP address, netmask, default GW, and DNS servers.
-5. Configure NTP servers or just click OK to continue if not using NTP.
-6. Select time zone.
-7. Configure Internet Proxy if used.
-8. Set shell user password of `osadmin` user.
-The password is used to access the IP Fabric administrative interface and system shell (not for the GUI access, the GUI is accessible with the `admin` username by default, for more information, please, read: [Access User Interface and Install License](02-access_ui.md) and also for encrypting system backups.
-9. Optionally define organization parameters for the local SSL certificate.
-10. After rebooting, the console login screen will display the assigned IP address of the system and provide a link to access the user interface.

-!!! warning

-    Remember password from step 8!
-IP Fabric support engineers are able to reset `osadmin` user passwords but **encrypted backups will be lost**!

-!!! info

-    A trusted certificate can replace a self-signed SSL certificate using IP Fabric web UI.